driftywinds/hat.sh/SECURITY.md

 ## Reporting a Vulnerability

-If you identify a valid security issue, please write an email to hatsh-security@pm.me There is no bounty available at the moment, but your github account will be credited in the acknowledgements section in the app documentation.
+If you identify a valid security issue, please write an email to hatv2@pm.me There is no bounty available at the moment, but your github account will be credited in the acknowledgements section in the app documentation.